 Ready to save some serious cash?
 Get Ibotta, it’s FREE!
 Ibotta gives you cash-back on groceries, health & wellness products, pet supplies, and more!
 Click to learn more.

 Budgeting is important because it helps you identify and achieve your financial goals.
-If you want to get out of debt, be ready for emergencies before they happen, and build wealth, a budget can get you there.
+If you want to get out of debt, be ready for emergencies before they happen, and build wealth, budgeting can help.

 Budgeting is important not only for good financial health, it can also benefit your physical and mental health.